 Lastly, I cleaned up the cables and clamped the power wire to the skirting board for nearly invisible effect.
 All it takes now is to tweak the software.
 But this is something I will cover in the last part.

-Staircase RGB LED Lighting is a great little project.
-I spend a good few hours trying to figure out how to get everything working, keep the design footprint small and keep the cost to minimum!
+The staircase RGB LED Lighting is a great little project.
+I spend a good few hours trying to figure out how to get everything working, keep the design footprint small and keep the cost to the minimum!
+In the last part I will cover the software needed to drive all these LEDs.
+Banggood.com has sponsored this project, so check them out – while sourcing the hardware!